Modern Fertility Review: A Detailed Look

 The central idea of Modern Fertility is that you take a quick blood test at home and receive information about your fertility future within a few days of mailing it to the company’s labs.

 The process begins on the company website, where you need to fill out a short quiz about your age, whether you’re on birth control, your period regularity, and what your timeline is for starting a family.
-Modern Fertility will customize your hormone reports for based on whether you’re on birth control.
+Modern Fertility will customize your hormone reports based on whether you’re on birth control.

 If you decide to request a test online, it’s first reviewed and ordered by a board-certified physician before you receive it.